jmalk/wes-bos-learn-redux/learn-redux/client/notes.md

 ```

 You can only have one reducer, so you might typically make multiple small ones then have a root reducer that combines them into one snapshot of the state.

+## Joining up Actions and Reducers

+Every time you fire an action, every reducer will run.
+Each reducer must check the action to see if it cares about it.
+The reducer should only update the state if it is its job to do so.